UMANG13-coder/Neoapps.ai-Documentation/docs/Overview/api_overview.md

 ### Authentication with Bearer Token

-- **Generating Tokens**: Obtain a Bearer Token through a straightforward process detailed in this section.
+- **Generating Tokens**: Obtain a Bearer Token through a straightforward process detailed in this [section](../User%20Guide/api-testing.md#how-to-generate-a-token).
 Secure your API interactions by generating tokens for seamless authentication.
 - **Making Authenticated Requests**: Understand how to include the Bearer Token in your API requests to ensure proper authorization.
-Follow our examples to seamlessly integrate the authentication process into your application.
+Follow our [example](../User%20Guide/api-testing.md) to seamlessly integrate the authentication process into your application.

 ### Testing the API: